TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.Challenger720/README.md

+[
+    "# Head",
+    "## Item",
+    "### Detail"
+]

 # Console App: Habit Logger

 Console based CRUD application to track time studying each day, using C# and SQLite.

-This is the 3rd beginner project at C# Academy.
+This is my 3rd beginner project at C# Academy.

 Guidance by Pable from C# Academy is provided in his Youtube Tutorial, but I try my best to build this console app by myself through reading Microsoft documentations.

 My aim is to keep my codes simple, so I can follow the logic when I make reference of my own code later.

 # Features